 Prof. Marit Skivenes

-Marit Skivenes is a professor at the Department of Administration and Organization Theory and the director of Centre for Research on Discretion and Paternalism, University of Bergen.
-Skivenes is recognised as a leading expert in the field of child protection systems, with numerous publications in well-regarded journals.
+Marit Skivenes is a professor at the Department of Government and the director of Centre for Research on Discretion and Paternalism, University of Bergen.
+Skivenes heads the commission for the Official Norwegian Report on improved quality and legal protection in child protection (2021-2023).
+She is recognised as a leading expert in the field of child protection systems, with numerous publications in well-regarded journals.
 She is also a popular lecturer and a widely used expert by the media.

 Skivenes completed her PhD in Political Science at the University of Bergen in 2002.
 Post PhD, she worked two years as a researcher at the research institute “Fafo” in Oslo.
 Later she spent three years at the Centre for Child Welfare at the Faculty of Psychology (UiB), as associate professor and head of the Centre.
 She then continued to work three years at the Department of Social Education at Bergen University College, first as an associate professor and later as a professor.